jupyterlite/jupyterlite/docs/howto/python/packages.md

 }
 ```

-If you configure additionall packages be installed by default, consider to also
+When you configure pre-installed packages, consider to also
 [ship appropriate pyolite wheels at build time](./wheels.md).

 ### Add additional packages to the Pyodide distribution